shotgunsoftware/tk-core/docs/initializing.rst

 Once the plugin is loaded, and the bootstrap is running, it will start by prompting the user to log in to a site.
 Next, it will connect to the Flow Production Tracking Site to determine if any Pipeline Configuration Entities exist associated with the project.
 If so, these are used to configure the Toolkit session.
-If not, the default plugins running in Flow Production Tracking Toolkit will fall back on looking for the latest release of the ``tk-config-basic`` configuration in the Flow Production Tracking App Store.
+If not, the default plugins running in Flow Production Tracking will fall back on looking for the latest release of the ``tk-config-basic`` configuration in the Flow Production Tracking App Store.

 The bootstrap API will make the necessary preparations and then launch a Toolkit :ref:`Engine <engines>`,